Digital agriculture: On-farm efficiency

 On-farm, precision agriculture technologies can minimize inputs required for a given yield.
 For example, variable-rate application (VRA) technologies can apply precise amounts of water, fertilizer, pesticide, herbicide, etc. A number of empirical studies find that VRA improves input use efficiency.
-Using VRA alongside geo-spatial mapping, farmers can apply inputs to hyper-localized regions of their farm — sometimes down to the individual plant level.
+Using VRA alongside geo-spatial mapping, farmers can apply inputs to hyper-localized regions of their farm, sometimes down to the individual plant level.
 Reducing input use lowers costs and lessens negative environmental impacts.
 Furthermore, empirical evidence indicates precision agriculture technologies can increase yields.
 On U.S. peanut farms, guidance systems are associated with a 9% increase in yield, and soil maps are associated with a 13% increase in yield.
 One study in Argentina found that a precision agriculture approach based on crop physiological principles could result in 54% higher farm output.

 Digital agriculture can improve the allocative efficiency of physical capital within and between farms.
-Often touted as “Uber for tractors,” equipment-sharing platforms like Hello Tractor, WeFarmUp, MachineryLink Solutions, TroTro Tractor, and Tringo facilitate farmer rental of expensive machinery.
-By facilitating a market for equipment sharing, digital technology ensures fewer tractors sit idle and allows owners to make extra income.
-Furthermore, farmers without the resources to make big investments can better access equipment to improve their productivity.
+Often touted as "Uber for tractors," equipment-sharing platforms like Hello Tractor, WeFarmUp, MachineryLink Solutions, TroTro Tractor, and Tringo facilitate farmer rental of expensive machinery, an on-demand model with parallels to Public transport.
+These platforms are an example of agricultural Fleet management, often coordinated with Fleet management software.
+By facilitating a market for equipment sharing, telematics technology ensures fewer tractors sit idle and allows owners to make extra income.
+Furthermore, farmers without the resources to make big investments can better access equipment to improve their productivity; the Fleet digitalization of agriculture provides benefits such as better Fuel management to prevent Gasoline theft, assistance with Stolen vehicle recovery, and even Driver scoring through data collected by an on-board Telematic control unit.

 Digital agriculture improves labor productivity through improved farmer knowledge.
 E-extension (electronic provision of traditional agricultural extension services) allows for farming knowledge and skills to diffuse at low cost.
 For example, the company Digital Green works with local farmers to create and disseminate videos about agricultural best practices in more than 50 languages.
 E-extension services can also improve farm productivity via decision-support services on mobile apps or other digital platforms.
-Using many sources of information — weather data, GIS spatial mapping, soil sensor data, satellite/drone pictures, etc. — e-extension platforms can provide real-time recommendations to farmers.
-For example, the machine-learning-enabled mobile app Plantix diagnoses crops’ diseases, pests, and nutrient deficiencies based on a smartphone photo.
+Using many sources of information, such as weather data, GIS spatial mapping, soil sensor data, and satellite/drone pictures, e-extension platforms can provide real-time recommendations to farmers.
+For example, the machine-learning-enabled mobile app Plantix, Krisikart India diagnoses crops' diseases, pests, and nutrient deficiencies based on a smartphone photo.
 In a randomized control trial, Casaburi et al. (2014) found that sugarcane growers who received agricultural advice via SMS messages increased yields by 11.5% relative to the control group.

 Finally, digital agriculture improves labor productivity through decreased labor requirements.
-Automation inherent in precision agriculture — from “milking robots on dairy farms to greenhouses with automated climate control” — can make crop and livestock management more efficient by reducing required labor.
+Automation inherent in precision agriculture, from "milking robots on dairy farms to greenhouses with automated climate control," can make crop and livestock management more efficient by reducing required labor.